elegantchaos/Matchable/README.md

 XCTAssert(savedModel, matches: reloadedModel)
 ```

-This assert method catches any errors and presents them in a nice way by calling `XCFail`, identifying the exact point of failure.
+This assert method catches any errors and presents them in a nice way by calling `XCTFail`, identifying the exact point of failure.

-Because of the way the match-failure errors are wrapped for compound structures, the method can call `XCFail` at all levels of the failure, which results in Xcode showing an error marker at all levels.
+Because of the way the match-failure errors are wrapped for compound structures, the method can call `XCTFail` at all levels of the failure, which results in Xcode showing an error marker at all levels.

 This can be helpful when tracking down a mismatch in a deeply nested structure.